Developing true, ﬁrm, dry and healthy playing surfaces should always be the primary objective of any turf management programme.

 - Understanding water.
 Efﬁcient and effective water management is a prerequisite for growing healthy grass.
 A good water management programme is about striking the right balance between irrigation inputs and practices to promote good drainage.
 Giving the grass the water it needs, but neither more nor less than this, is a ﬁne art and an approach which can be greatly assisted through implementing a good monitoring programme and working with modern technology.
 Modern computerised irrigation systems can allow irrigation to be applied accurately down to the second

 - Promoting natural soil biology.
+Good greenkeeping is based on good soil husbandry.
+A vibrant soil biology will support healthy grass.
 Providing adequate nutrition through the promotion of natural processes in the soil and, where necessary, a little supplemental feeding, should produce only enough grass for the desired standard of playing surface.
-Excessive lush growth, from the over-application of water and fertilisers, can be very costly to control and can also make your course more susceptible to outbreaks of pests and diseases.
-Good surfaces for golf are based on the quality of grass, not the quantity
+Good surfaces for golf are based on the quality of grass, not the quantity.
+Excessive lush growth, from the over-application of water and fertilisers, can be very costly to control and can also make your course more susceptible to outbreaks of pests and diseases

 Working to keep the grass on your golf course as healthy as possible throughout the year is a key management decision.
 Unhealthy grass will be wholly reliant on water, fertiliser and pesticides and extremely costly to maintain.
 In addition to the ﬁnancial issues this creates, there are also growing environmental and social cases against such intensive approaches to management.